 The civil construction course is aimed at the certificate II / III levels.
 The certificate II is an entry level qualification.
 The certificate III is equal to a trades qualification.

 Enrolling into a course is easy.
 First, determine if this qualification will suit your current or future job opportunities.
-Once you have determined this, contact our office and book a time to came and see us.
+Once you have determined this, contact our office and book a time to come and see us.
 Approximately 1 hour will be required for you to visit one of our offices to complete the relevant paperwork.

-Alternatively, we can come to your workplace on enroll you.
+Alternatively, we can come to your workplace to enroll you.
 This type of training is known as ‘workplace based training’.
 Workplace based training done on the job (you learn while you work).
 You will need permission from your employer before enrolling into workplace based training.